bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 See the dedicated page `Getting Started with the Viewer`_

-.. _Getting Started with the Viewer: ../viewer/getting_started.html

 ====================
 5 - Users Management
 ====================

-There is currently 3 roles defined for Users.
+There are currently 3 roles defined for Users.
 Each User has a Role, and each User belongs to a Project.

 Roles
 =====

-Users can have this Roles:
+Users can have these Roles:

 * admin
 * user